schooltool-project/schooltool-book/source/top_level.rst

  Internally this tends to be very confusing because levels are not simply an attribute on a student.

-The student has temporal relationships with each level indicating beginning and completing the level.
+ The student has temporal relationships with each ``Level`` indicating beginning and completing the ``Level``.
+These are not mutually exclusive, so you could continue adding a student to new levels without removing him or her from the previous one -- which is probably not the expected behavior for a school.
+Ensuring that a student is only associated with one ``Level`` at a time is enforced at the view level.

 To get the container for ``Level`` objects::